Genivia/ugrep/README.md

       ug PATTERN ...                         ugrep --config PATTERN ...

-  💡 `ug --save-config ...options-you-want-to-save...` saves a .ugrep config file in the working directory.
+  💡 `ug --save-config ...options-you-want-to-save...` saves a .ugrep config file in the working directory so that the next time you run `ug` there it uses these options.
+Do this in your home directory to save a .ugrep config file with options you generally want to use.

 - Interactive [query TUI](#query), press F1 or CTRL-Z for help and TAB/SHIFT-TAB to navigate to dirs and files